Algorithm LogbookAlgorithm Logbook

 ๐ŸŽฏ Final Thoughts

 This is your first lesson in algorithmic thinking: the same problem can be solved in dramatically different ways.
 Always ask "Is there a mathematical shortcut?" before writing a loop.
-Time complexity is the foundation of DSA โ€” understanding O(N) vs O(1) here sets the stage for everything that follows.
+Understanding O(N)O(N) vs O(1)O(1) here sets the stage for everything that follows.